rafiberlin/sose21-pm-language-and-vision-g1/README.md

 If some expected directories are missing, leading to some errors, try to execute `config/util.py` (with sudo if necessary) It will try to create the missing directories needed in some cases.

+The size and the characteristics of the map can be changed with following keys in the `config/config.json`

+- "map_size" : set the size for a square labyrinth.
+Default is 4.
+- "map_ambiguity" : assign a number of adjacent similar rooms.
+Default is 2
+- "map_rooms" : Number of rooms to be populated in the labyrinth.
+Cannot exceed map_size*map_size.
+Default is 8.

+Changing the value for similar rooms might increase the number of random crash (problem when sampling from similar room).
+In that case the game master and the bot needs to be restarted.

+The size of map, the number of similar

 # Pretrained Models

 ## Captioning